jamesmaniscalco/hackyourdiet/README.md

 Note that this gives an `amount_per_100g` but *doesn't give the unit that it's measured in*.
 However, you can get this by pulling up the individual Nutrient or the full index of all Nutrients.
 For the single-page app, it might be wise to load this anyway, since you will need it to show a tally of how much of a given Nutrient is accounted for.

 In the Javascript, you can keep a tally of each Nutrient's amount used.
-When a Food Item is added to your recipe, iterate through the Nutritional Contents for the Food Item and add the `amount_per_100g` to the appropriate Nutrient tally.
+When a Food Item is added to a user's recipe, iterate through the Nutritional Contents for the Food Item and add the `amount_per_100g` to the appropriate Nutrient tally.

+When the user selects a Food Item to add to their recipe, you should hit the API with a request for the Weights for that Food Item.
+Allow them to choose between them or input their own weight in grams.

 ##Database schema: